 See who is using VPC: we recently published a great presentation by Anki Drive.
 Read how they are using VPC in our blog post.

-How to learn Amazon VPC: in Cloud Academy’s Quizzes, Amazon VPC is one of the hardest and most answered question set.
+How to learn Amazon VPC: based on our users’ behavior we know that Amazon VPC is one of the hardest and most answered question set.
 You can decide to start with our random quizzes or pick a Deck dedicated to Amazon VPC.
-For every quiz you get also a basic learnign experience!
-Sign up to start!
-If you are not familiar with Amazon AWS, you will get a bunch of questions about AWS in general before getting the VPC ones.
+For every quiz, you get also a basic learning experience.
+If you’re interested in learning more about Amazon VPC, we recommend the Cloud Academy’s Working with AWS Networking and Amazon VPC Course.

-Well, when it comes to security and Cloud computing, you are going to hear a lot of crap and prejudices.
-It was like this at the beginning, when people used to say “you won’t know where are your data” and it is not that different today; the realty a bit different, fortunately, and Amazon AWS like other IaaS cloud computing services, are proving it with different approaches.
+Well, when it comes to cloud security, you are going to hear a lot of crap and prejudices.
+It was like this at the beginning, when people used to say “you don’t know where is your data” and it is not that different today; the reality a bit different, fortunately, and AWS like other IaaS cloud computing services, is proving it with different approaches.

 1. Amazon VPC gives a lot of security to your data and instances